 According to the book, the day of a medieval princess started with morning mass; at the chapel, she would often give charity to the poor.
-During the day time, she would often busy herself with the affairs of the government with the help of her counsellors.
+During the daytime, she would often busy herself with the affairs of the government with the help of her counselors.

 During her free time, a medieval princess could indulge in activities such as needlework or book reading.

-During the early medieval ages, a long tunic was used which reached to the heels and was fastened at the waist.
+During the early medieval ages, a long tunic was used that reached the heels and was fastened at the waist.
 The neck and sometimes the head would also be covered.

-During the middle medieval times, a long cloak could be used with the clothing along with closed shoes.
+During the high medieval period, a long cloak could be used with the clothing along with closed shoes.

-During the late medieval times, the use of silver and various precious stones became increasingly common for the medieval clothing of royals.
+During the late medieval times, the use of silver and various precious stones became increasingly common for the medieval clothing of royalty.

-Sometimes a princess would be wedded off in the royal family of another country as part of mutual treaty.
+Sometimes a princess would be wedded to the royal family of another country as part of a mutual treaty.
 Among other things, charity was one of the most important activities for a medieval princess.